 The Early Start Denver Model, or ESDM, is a family centred, play based, multi-professional therapy program for preschool children with Autism Spectrum Disorder (ASD).
-Our clinic is really excited to be offering this model of service with several therapists in 2016.

 Social relationships are at the heart of this model – all of the child’s learning takes place in the setting of being a social person and interacting with others, learning from those around them.
 This is how all children learn in their preschool years.
 The ESDM seeks to address the social skills difficulties that children with ASD experience.
 It aims to provide the child with very positive social experiences that directly improve their social skills, so that they can unlock all the learning opportunities in their everyday life.